midotroy162/school-managment-system/README.md

 # Challange project School Managment Api
-## Every end point tested good with postman
+## Every end point tested successfully with postman
 ![My Image](postman.png)
 ## Documention for school managent api
 we have 4 main entites that have end points **User** ,**School**, **Classroom** and **Student**